Renz5678/flower-app/README.md

 ### 5. `exceptions/`

-This folder will be used to define custom exceptions to handle error scenarios in the application.
+Currently empty, but this folder will be used to define custom exceptions to handle error scenarios in the application.

-- 'DuplicateEntryException'
-- 'InvalidDateException'
-- 'InvalidInputException'
-- 'ResourceNotFoundException'